 The Firm is required to submit the annual financial crime report under SUP 16.23.
 Firms need to provide this information to the FCA to ensure it receives information about the Firm's systems and controls in preventing financial crime.

-The REP-CRIM is to be submitted via RegData to the FCA annually within 60 business days of the accounting reference date.
-As the Firm's accounting reference date is 31 March, the deadline is 23 June each year, beginning in 2023.
+The REP-CRIM return is to be submitted via RegData to the FCA annually within 60 business days of the accounting reference date, which is 31 March.

 The report includes information on (amongst other things):